ros-navigation/docs.nav2.org/development_guides/build_docs/build_instructions.rst

   * Build Nav2 using cached images and templated Dockerfiles

 .. tip::
-  For a *repeatable*, *reproducible* and *streamlined* development experience, check the Nav2 documentation on using :ref:`dev-containers`!
+  For a *repeatable*, *reproducible* and *streamlined* development experience, check the Nav2 documentation on using :ref:`devcontainer-introduction`!

 .. rst-class:: content-collapse